How Important Are Market Moves?

 There are certain horses who are referred to as ‘morning glories’.
 They light up the home gallops with a sensational bit of work, but then fail to reproduce that ability on the racecourse.
 These individuals are normally the type who see market support on every run, as those involved with the horse know what it is truly capable of.

 There is no shadow of a doubt that large bookmakers manipulate on course betting markets.
-There are representatives from each firm who attend the race meetings and strike bets where they see fit.
-Why do they do this?
-To affect the odds on horses to control their liabilities.
+Representatives from each firm who attend the race meetings and strike bets where they see fit – to affect the odds on horses to control their liabilities.

 6/1 (7) x £10,000 = £70,000